rapmed/CTA-deface/README.md

 The above command will look for all nifti files (*.nii.gz) in the `input` folder and save the <ins>defaced NIfTI files</ins> and the <ins>face mask</ins> in the `output` folder.

-CAVE: Our model and python code was designed to run on `Ubuntu` in a preinstalled nnunet environment, plase adjust accordingly in case you intend to use the code in other operating systems.
+CAVE: Our model and python code was designed to run on `Ubuntu` in a preinstalled nnunet environment, please adjust accordingly in case you intend to use the code in other operating systems.